neoforged/Documentation/docs/inventories/capabilities.md

 ---
-description: This article explains what capabilities are, when and how to use them, and how to add your own.
+description: What capabilities are, when and how to use them, and how to add your own.
 sidebar_position: 2
 ---
 # Capabilities